 - Substitute small to medium shrimp for the crab for a luscious shrimp crepe recipe.

 This seafood sauce is very easy to make using fresh or frozen crab meat.

 You can substitute cooked shrimp for shrimp crepes or mix seafoods to your liking.

-The sauce is very tasty and comes together in just minutes.
-Altogether a surprisingly easy dinner recipe, ready in under 30 minutes if you have your crepes premade.
+The sauce is very tasty and comes together in just minutes, So it’s a surprisingly easy dinner recipe, ready in under 30 minutes if you have your crepes premade.